 a.k.a.
 NO2 NAAQS Review

 Current Phase: Pre-Proposal (What's this?)

-Under the Clean Air Act Amendments of 1977, EPA is required to review the science upon which the national ambient air quality standards (NAAQS) are based and the standards themselves every 5 years.
-On February 9, 2010, EPA published a final rule revising the primary (health-based) NO2 NAAQS to provide increased protection for public health.
+Under the Clean Air Act, as amended, the EPA is required to review the science upon which the national ambient air quality standards (NAAQS) are based and the standards themselves every 5 years.
+On February 9, 2010, the EPA published a final rule revising the primary (health-based) NO2 NAAQS to provide increased protection for public health.